 Okay, so I am back with another review!!
-I really wanted to make a youtube video about this trilogy just so my facial expressions could fully convey my feeling the way words may not be able to.
+I really wanted to make a youtube video about this trilogy just so my facial expressions could fully convey my feelings the way words may not be able to.

 After reading To All The Boy’s I’ve Loved Before I just felt it in my soul that I needed to get my hands on The Summer I Turned Pretty trilogy.
 It was a need more than a want.
-I searched high and low, I scoured the internet for months trying to get my hands all three book with the same cover and honestly it was a very difficult task.
+I searched high and low, I scoured the internet for months trying to get my hands all three book with the same cover art and honestly it was a very difficult task.
 And just when I had given up hope I randomly walked into my local The Works and there they were in all their glory, all three books packed together and guess how much they cost me… only 5 quid like totally worth the wait!
 Okay so now that this story is over let’s get into the books.
 I’m going to try my best to not give away any spoilers.

 “Belly measures her life in summers.
 Everything good, everything magical happens between the months of June and August.
 Winters are simply a time to count the weeks until the next summer, a place away from the beach house, away from Susannah, and most importantly, away from Jeremiah and Conrad.
 They are the boys that Belly has known since her very first summer—they have been her brother figures, her crushes, and everything in between.
 But one summer, one wonderful and terrible summer, the more everything changes, the more it all ends up just the way it should have been all along.”

 Book #1 focuses on Belly (Isabel) going back to Cousin’s Beach for the summer with her mother and brother.
 They stay there every summer with their mum’s best friend and her boys.
-From the title, it, of course, implies that Belly is now older and prettier and is getting somewhat more attention from the boys so as any normal teenage girl would want she’s hoping that she can capture the heart of her long time crush.
+From the title, it of course, implies that Belly is now older and prettier and is getting somewhat more attention from the boys so as any normal teenage girl would want, she’s hoping that she can capture the heart of her long time crush.

 One of my favourite things about this book is that I love Susannah so much.
 She is the one character in this book that I would be infatuated with in real life.
-She sounds like a wholesome being who is an amazing friend and a great mother and a wonderful second mum to Belly.
+She sounds like a wholesome being who is an amazing friend, a great mother and a wonderful second mum to Belly.
 I think the one thing that really just captured my heart was that Belly loves Susannah like she is her own mother sometimes not realising that her mother is just as amazing and Susannah always lets her know it.

 “It used to be that Belly counted the days until summer, until she was back at Cousins Beach with Conrad and Jeremiah.
 But not this year.
 Not after Susannah got sick again and Conrad stopped caring.
 Everything that was right and good has fallen apart, leaving Belly wishing summer would never come.
 But when Jeremiah calls saying Conrad has disappeared, Belly knows what she must do to make things right again.
 And it can only happen back at the beach house, the three of them together, the way things used to be.
 If this summer really and truly is the last summer, it should end the way it started—at Cousins Beach.“